Faith Baldwin: Death

 On March 18, 1978, Baldwin died at her home in Norwalk, Connecticut, of a heart attack.
 She was 84 years old.
 Baldwin is interred in Lakeview Cemetery in the town of New Canaan, Connecticut.

 Personal life

 In 1920, at the age of 27, Baldwin married Hugh H. Cuthrell in Brooklyn.
+He died in 1953.
 She had four children with Cuthrell: sons Hugh Jr. and Stephen, and daughters Hervey and Ann.
 Hugh H. Cuthrell later became president and chairman of the board of the Brooklyn Union Gas Company.
-He died in 1953.
 Hugh Jr. died in a car accident in 1960.
 At her death, Baldwin was survived by her three other children as well as her sister, Esther.

 For many years, Baldwin lived in a 14-room house in Norwalk, Connecticut, called Fabled Farm.
 Situated on 8 1/2 acres, the house, which was built in 1800, was both her home and studio.